markocupic/contao-php2xliff/README.md

 <p align="center"><a href="https://github.com/markocupic"><img src="docs/logo.png" width="200"></a></p>

-# Generate XLIFF translation files from PHP array translation files
+# Generate "XLIFF translation files" from "PHP array translation files"
 This little handy Contao backend extension simply converts contao php translation files into their xliff (*.xlf) pendants.
  The newly generated files will be stored side by side to the already existing php files.
  Already existing *.xlf files will be overwritten.